 Fernando do Campo (b.
-Mar del Plata, 1987) is an Argentinian and Australian artist, writer and curator currently based between Melbourne and New York.
+Mar del Plata, 1987) is an Argentinian and Australian artist, writer and curator currently based in Sydney.
 He launched the HSSH (House Sparrow Society for Humans) in December 2015.

 Fernando has received awards from the Regional Arts Fund, Arts Tasmania, the Ian Potter Cultural Trust and the Australia Council for the Arts as well as undertaking residencies at the Chelsea Westminster Hospital, London; Cite International des Arts, Paris and BMUKK, Austrian Ministry of Culture, Vienna.
 He is the 2014 General Sir John Monash Cultural Scholar, an award which saw him complete an MFA (Fine Arts) at Parsons School of Design, The New School in 2016.